liphinstanley/Adjust/README.md

 Well, hello there !
 ```

-Alternetively for apple silicoon users ingress addon will not work currently and you can use below minikube local tunne method for testing.
+Alternetively for apple silicon users ingress addon will not work currently and you can use below minikube local tunne method for testing.
+This test scenario is added as a post task in ansible playbook.
 ```
 minikube service web-app --url
 🏃  Starting tunnel for service web-app.